 NHS 24 can provide you with health information and self-care advice.
 Call 111 twenty-four hours a day.

 NHS Inform Tel: 0800 22 44 88 or www.nhsinform.co.uk provides comprehensive health information

-Councillor John Hackett, Cabinet Member for Commercial Operations, which includes Roads, said:
+Councillor John Hackett, Midlothian Council’s Cabinet Member for Commercial Operations, which includes roads, said:

-“For the Council, the focus is on keeping priority roads such as bus routes and those near hospitals and schools open throughout winter.
+“For the council, the focus is on keeping the 380 kilometres priority roads such as bus routes and those near hospitals and schools open throughout winter.
 Council staff will also be on hand to clear obstructions such as fallen branches and any other debris caused by adverse weather.”